-If you answered yes, then you should come to Ski for MS Jan.
+If you answered yes, then you should come to Ski for MS on Sunday, Jan.
 31 at Mount Washington Alpine Resort.
-A fundraiser for the MS Society of Canada North Vancouver Island Chapter, Ski for MS is a great way to help people affected by MS in your community and earn a fun, inspiring and free day on the slopes.
+A fundraiser for the MS Society of Canada, North Vancouver Island Chapter, Ski for MS is a great way to help people affected by MS in your community and earn a fun, inspiring and free day on the slopes.

 The pledge minimums are:

-Funds raised at this event will be used to (1) provide local programs and services for people affected by MS on North Vancouver Island, including information and referral, self-help groups, financial assistance through the Quality of Life: Equipment and Non–equipment funding programs to those who qualify, and the Comox MS Clinic and (2) provide funds for our Chapter’s annual research donation.
-In 2014, our Chapter donated $16,853 to MS research.
+Funds raised at this event will be used to (1) provide local programs and services for people affected by MS on North Vancouver Island including information and referral, self-help groups, financial assistance through our Quality of Life: Equipment and Non–equipment funding programs to those who qualify, and the Comox MS Clinic and (2) provide funds for our Chapter’s annual research donation.
+In 2014, our Chapter donated $16,853 to MS research!

 Multiple sclerosis is a chronic, debilitating disease of the central nervous system.